-At December 31, 2020, contributions totaling \$500,000 have not been received or recognized in the accompanying statements of activities because the condition on which they depend has not yet been met.
-This conditional contribution depends on approval of the agreement by the NPS.
+At December 31, 2021, contributions totaling \$250,000 have not been received or recognized in the accompanying statements of activities because the condition on which they depend has not yet been met.
+This conditional contribution depends on completion of the project.

 Contributed goods and services are recorded at fair value at the date of donation.
-No significant contributions of such goods or services were received during the years ended December 31, 2020 and 2019, respectively.
+No significant contributions of such goods or services were received during the years ended December 31, 2021 and 2020, respectively.
 Volunteers contribute their time to the Society's activities; however, the financial statements do not reflect the value of these contributed services because they do not meet the recognition criteria prescribed by US GAAP.